Faisal al-Qassem: Early life

 Faisal Al-Qassim was born in 1961 in the village of Al-Tha'lah, Al-Suwayda Governorate, Syria.
 He is from the Druze religious minority in Syria.
 He graduated in 1983 from the University of Damascus with a degree in English Literature.
-He claims to have received a Ph.D. from the University of Hull in 1990, but there is no verifiable proof of this, and no record of his thesis has been found.
+Later, in 1989, he obtained a PhD in English literature from the University of Hull with a thesis entitled Iconoclasm in Modern British Drama.

 As a child born into a poor family, Al-Qassim had to work various jobs including metalwork, harvesting, street cleaning, electrical work, and more tedious tasks.
 Since then, he dreamt of leaving that world to work in something that would allow him to have a public presence and voice.
 He had a very strong interest in radio and television and used to go to the city to watch television through windows of various houses.
 He once got caught doing so by a homeowner who accused him of being a thief.
 After hearing his story, however, he allowed him to enter the house and watch television with the family.
 Al Qassim's family were able to buy a black and white television set of their own after electricity was introduced to his village.
 Al-Qassim originally aspired to become a weather report presenter on television.